na-na-hi/renget/archive/aicg_meta.md

 Notes:
+- Consensus on Gemini Pro is: not as good as Turbo.
 - NovelAI models:
   - You must use "Generate more" functionalities to get longer replies
   - Prompting properly may require some tweaking, there's not enough guides on chat usage